This page explains which foods to eat and which to avoid when taking a medicine called futibatinib.

 Breads/Flours/Cereals/Potatoes/Rice/Grains

 Starchy foods provide energy, B-vitamins and some fibre which helps with digestion.
-They are often low in phosphate but phosphate may be added in the manufacturing process (see above for information about phosphate-containing additives).
+They are often low in phosphate but phosphate may be added in the manufacturing process.
+Information about phosphate-containing additives is included in the section ‘Which foods contain phosphate?’

 Foods to choose Foods to limit